--- generate a set of coords and a scalar field

 3.1.
 Compute distances between a cloud and a mesh (C2M)

 The method cloudComPy.DistanceComputationTools.computeApproxCloud2MeshDistance() gives an approximate solution, without too much cpu time.
-You get an approximate distance scalar field, and statistics (min, max, mean, variance, error max).
+You get an approximate distance scalar field named Approx. distances, and statistics (min, max, mean, variance, error max).

 stats = cc.DistanceComputationTools.computeApproxCloud2MeshDistance(cloud, cylinder)